gertingold/tools4scicomp/manuscript/documenting.rst

       :height: 100
       :align: center

 The name of the image file to be included needs to be specified.
-Here, the file happens to exist in a subdirectory of the present directory.
+Here, the file happens to reside in a subdirectory ``img`` of the present directory.
 We have also specified the size and the alignment of the figure, resulting in the following output: